Anomynous724/Anomynous724.github.io/_posts/2019-06-27-guide-styles.markdown

 layout: post # 1 - layout of this post
 title: "Guide Styles" # 2 - title of post
 date: 27/06/2019 # 3 - date of post
-categories: guidestyles # 4 - Categories of post
+categories: Guidestyles # 4 - Categories of post
 description: Guide styles # 6 - description post
 excerpt: Here have a guide styles. # 7 - excpert of post
 imageminiature: https://picsum.photos/id/993/400/300 # 9 - image of index